Nature & Wildlife Tours & Trips in Alaska

 Alaska: Ocean Wildlife to Interior Wilderness Adventure - 9 Days

-Garry, traveled in June
+Lydia, traveled in August

 Alaska's brown bears gather daily at Lake Clark's shores, with up to 40 visible at once.
 The waters of Kenai Fjords teem with orcas and humpbacks, while Denali's landscape harbors wolves and moose.
 The Alaska Sea Life Center showcases marine mammals, and coastal areas reveal bears hunting oysters.